How to Build a Fintech Product: Step-by-Step Guide

 Fraud detection systems analyze the client’s behavior and buying habits, and when something falls outside the usual patterns, unique security mechanisms are triggered.

 AI is also very effective at preventing money laundering.
-For example, HSBC partners with AI tech start-up Ayasdi to identify fraud patterns, reduce the number of false alerts, and analyze linkages between accounts, customers, and related parties.
+For example, HSBC partners with the AI tech startup Ayasdi to identify fraud patterns, reduce the number of false alerts, and analyze linkages between accounts, customers, and related parties.
 There are a lot of other examples of AI in financial services that prove how this technology can take the industry to a new level.

 • Consider blockchain for cybersecurity